Becoming a Personal Trainer

 Libby Remi provides advice on how to become a Certified Personal Trainer.

 So, you hang out in the gym all the time, you are in shape, you are crazy about your health.
-Now… if you could only get paid to live this kind of life!
+Now if you could only get paid to live this kind of life!
 Well, you can.
 By becoming a Certified Personal Trainer, you can get paid to help others get in shape and lead a healthy lifestyle.
-However, there is a lot more that goes into the profession then just what you see in the gym.
+However, there is a lot more that goes into the profession than just what you see in the gym.

 Being a personal trainer, like any profession, has its nuances, challenges, and things you need to understand.
 In this article, I want to cover two of the biggest questions I get asked:

 How Long Does it Take to Become a Certified Personal Trainer?

-The short answer: about 3 months.
+The short answer is about three months.
 This incorporates the workshops that you must attend, the online coursework which many courses require, the hands-on training in the gym, and the exam portion.
-That said, in many cases, gyms will hire you without a certification, however, they will make your employment contingent on receiving your personal trainer certification within your first three months on the job.
+That said, in many cases, gyms will hire you without a certification.
+However, they will make your employment contingent on receiving your trainer certification within your first three months on the job.

 Where Should I Focus my Attention Once I am a Personal Trainer?